Causal Representation Learning from Network Data: Model:

 The distribution-alignment term forces the decoder to reproduce each interventional distribution once the corresponding mechanism has been replaced by the intervention encoder.
 Formally, let $\hat{X}^{I_k}=f_{\theta}(U^{I_k})$ be the model-generated counterfactuals: $D_{\gamma}$ is a discrepancy measurement between two distributions.
-We utilize the Maximum Mean Discrepancy (MMD) loss for numerical stability.
-An $\ell_1$ penalty $\|M_{\theta}\|$ is applied to encourage the sparsity of the latent DAG while still being differentiable.
-The full loss to minimize is expressed as:
+Specifically, we penalize the maximum mean discrepancy (MMD) between the model-generated and empirical distributions for each intervention regime, and we add sparsity regularization $\|M_{\theta}\|$.

-where $\alpha,\beta,\gamma$ are hyperparameters.
-This composite loss enables the learning of graph structure, causal mechanisms, and intervention effects within a single optimization loop.
+We optimize a weighted sum of (i) the ELBO terms for observational and interventional samples, (ii) MMD discrepancy terms that align interventional distributions, and (iii) graph regularizers: